 There is also more specific info to be found at driving the Pamir Highway.

 Car insurance and border payments

-There are no companies in Tajikistan that rent out cars for self-driving the Pamir Highway.
-We do have partners in Osh and Bishkek who do car rental, and you can take their cars on the Pamir Highway.
-You need to drive them back, though, which is not really an issue in the case of Osh, a little bit more in the case of Bishkek.
+There is a company in Tajikistan that rent out cars for self-driving the Pamir Highway.
+We also have partners in Osh and Bishkek who do car rental, and you can take their cars on the Pamir Highway.
+You need to drive them back or have them picked up, though, which is not really an issue in the case of Osh, a little bit more in the case of Bishkek.

 Roads in Tajikistan

 All updates 2016.
 More updates welcome!
 For driving times, see Bus and shared taxi in Tajikistan.

 - Dushanbe – Kulob – Qalai-khumb: Some of the route is new tarmac, some of the route gravel road.
 Roadworks are ongoing.
 A part of the route along the Afghan border is excellent tarmac and feels like driving in Austria, but then without other traffic.